We have enjoyed notable success for our pupils on the Westholme stage.

 Liz Long (nee Singleton, 2007)

-Liz Long attended Westholme from the year 1996 to 2007.
+Liz attended Westholme from 1996 to 2007.
 Throughout school, Liz was involved in all things musical including Choir, Swing Band and the school productions, where Liz truly developed her love for performing.
 She gained a scholarship at age 17 to study Musical Theatre at the prestigious Guildford School of Acting (GSA) where she graduated in 2010.
 Since then, Liz has gone on to perform in shows all over the country, most notably Les Miserables in London’s West End, where she covered and played the role of Eponine and the lead role of Hodel in the UK and Ireland Tour of Fiddler on the Roof, where she was directed by Strictly’s Craig Revel Horwood and played alongside Starsky & Hutch’s Paul Michael Glaser.
 Liz was also lucky enough to be hand picked to sing on the soundtrack of the Les Miserables feature film alongside a handful of other Les Mis alumni.

 Liz has now returned to Lancashire and to Westholme, where she currently teaches LAMDA Acting and Musical Theatre.
 She is still performing and working in the theatrical industry and is has recently become a Mum to a baby girl.